coopdevs/devenv/README.md

 ### Execution

 To run the `create-container.sh`, you need create a configuration file in your repository main path.
-It must be named `.devenv` with the next vars declared:
+It must be named `.devenv` with the following variables declared:

 ```
 # <PROJECT_PATH>/.devenv file